cblaser04/BIOL3070--Blaser-/Warm-up-mosquitoes-Caden-Blaser-1-.md

 # BACKGROUND

-my change West Nile virus (WNV) is a mosquito-borne virus that is primarily transmitted by Culex mosquitoes, with birds being the primary hosts.
+my changee West Nile virus (WNV) is a mosquito-borne virus that is primarily transmitted by Culex mosquitoes, with birds being the primary hosts.
 Understanding which species mosquitoes feed on is crucial because host choice directly influences virus transmission.
 Certain birds, such